chron/hashbot/README.md

 `createdb hashbot`

+Install the bundle:

+`bundle install`

 Then you can start the bot and webapp via foreman:

 `foreman start`

 ## Deployment

-The "production" instance is running on Heroku, so:
+The "production" instance is running on Heroku, so once you have your remote set up:

 `git push heroku master`